f4analysis tips and tutorials

 4. case description

-This is how we implemented it in f4analysis:
+This is how we have implemented it in f4analyse:

-• We reread all reflective interpretations of the interview and summarize them in a case description in the comment field below.
+• We read through all the reflective interpretations of the interview again and summarize them in a case description in the comment field below.

-Figure 4: Text with reflective interpretation and case description in the comment below.
+Figure 4: Text with reflective interpretation and case description in the commentary below.

 5. export for case comparison and typology

-This is how we implemented it in f4analysis:
+This is how we have implemented it in f4analyse:

-• As described above, we process additional sequences and cases.
+• As described above, we work on further sequences and cases.

-• For each new case we create a new main code for this purpose.
-The main themes and formulating interpretations of the interview are then grouped into subcodes.
+• We create a new main code for each new case.
+We then summarize the main topics and formulating interpretations of the interview in subcodes.

-• Using the “Export” function in the menu bar, we select the entry „“Memos and comments…”“ and export all text sections, topics, interpretations and case descriptions as an RTF file.
-This file can then be further edited, e.g. with Word.
+• Using the “Export” function in the menu bar, we select the “Memos and comments…”entry and export all text sections, topics, interpretations and case descriptions as an RTF file.
+This file can then be edited further, e.g. with Word.

-• In the „Text comments“ section of the document we find the listing of all case descriptions.
-The subsequent „Memos“ section contains all reflective interpretations with the corresponding supporting documents.
+• In the “Text comments” section of the document, we find a list of all case descriptions.
+The following section “Memos” contains all reflective interpretations with the corresponding references.

-Figure 5: Export of case summary in Word
+Figure 5: Exporting the case summary to Word

 Literature

 Bohnsack, Ralf (2007): Reconstructive social research.
 Introduction to qualitative methods.
 UTB, Stuttgart.
-8th, rev. ed.
-Aufl.
+8th, ed. ed.

 Bohnsack, Ralf; Nentwig-Gesemann, Iris & Nohl, Arnd-Michael (eds.)
 (2013): The documentary method and its research practice.
-Foundations of qualitative social research.
+Basics of qualitative social research.
 VS Verlag für Sozialwissenschaften.
 3rd ed.

 Nohl, Arnd-Michael (2012): Interview and documentary method.
 Instructions for research practice.
 VS Verlag für Sozialwissenschaften.
 4th ed.